deheerhoreca/magento-lts/lib/Mollie/Mollie/README.md

 $payments = $mollie->payments->page();
 ```

-For an extensive example of listing payments with the details and status, see [Example 5 - Payments History](https://github.com/mollie/mollie-api-php/blob/master/examples/05-payments-history.php).
+For an extensive example of listing payments with the details and status, see [Example - List Payments](https://github.com/mollie/mollie-api-php/blob/master/examples/payments/list-payments.php).

 ## Payment webhook ##

 When the status of a payment changes the `webhookUrl` we specified in the creation of the payment will be called.
-There we can use the `id` from our POST parameters to check te status and act upon that, see [Example 2 - Webhook verification](https://github.com/mollie/mollie-api-php/blob/master/examples/02-webhook-verification.php).
+There we can use the `id` from our POST parameters to check te status and act upon that, see [Example - Webhook](https://github.com/mollie/mollie-api-php/blob/master/examples/payments/webhook.php).

 ## Multicurrency ##